 Clear away any breakable or fragile items from the space.
 When decorating for a dog-focused event, opt for shatterproof materials and simple ornaments.

 For a simple centerpiece, plant a rosemary "tree" in a steel bucket and add pebbles to keep it secure in the center of the table.
 Place non-edible decorations well above the reach of your tallest guests.

 Plan Party Activities

-No party is complete without party favors!
-Purchase or create doggy bags for your guests to take home a share of custom treats.
+No party is complete without party favors.
+Purchase or create doggie bags for your guests to take home a share of custom treats.
 These black-and-white-striped bags were made using wrapping paper and double-sided tape.
 A strip of craft paper brushed with gold glitter lets you personalize each bag.